Do you live in an area that has either no or unsatisfactory Broadband connectivity? If so we can help.

 The UK government has made available £200m to help extend the fibre networks.
 This involves the possible use of Council owned properties.
 Stirling Council have submitted and Expression of Interest and will submit their full application in January 2018.
-Further details can be found in one of the links below.
+Further details can be found below.

-- Supplier Registration Terms and Conditions and Application Requirements v2.5.pdf
+- Supplier Registration Terms & Conditions - Application Requirements

 - R100 Diagram 2017